sksoumik/programming_notes/README.md

 So, VAE are generative autoencoders, meaning they can generate new instances  that look similar to original dataset used for training.
 VAE learns **probability distribution** of the data  whereas autoencoders learns a function to map each input to a number and decoder learns the reverse mapping.

-## Frequently used terms in ML

-##### Feature engineering

-Features are transformations on input data that facilitate a downstream algorithm, like a classi- fier, to produce correct outcomes on new data.
-Feature engineering consists of com- ing up with the right transformations so that the downstream algorithm can solve a task.
-For instance, in order to tell ones from zeros in images of handwritten digits, we would come up with a set of filters to estimate the direction of edges over the image, and then train a classifier to predict the correct digit given a distribution of edge directions.
-Another useful feature could be the number of enclosed holes, as seen in a zero, an eight, and, particularly, loopy twos.
-[Read this article](https://medium.com/mindorks/what-is-feature-engineering-for-machine-learning-d8ba3158d97a)

-##### Why PyTorch?
+## Why PyTorch?

 PyTorch’s clear syntax, streamlined API, and easy debugging make it an excellent choice for introducing deep learning.
 PyTorch’s dynamic graph structure lets you experiment with *every part of the model*, meaning that the graph and its input can be modified during runtime.
 This is referred to as **eager execution**.
 It offers the programmer better  access to the inner workings of the network than a static graph (TF) does,  which considerably eases the process of debugging the code.

 Want to make your own loss function?
 One that adapts over time or reacts to certain conditions?
 Maybe your own optimizer?
 Want to try something really weird like growing extra layers during training?
 Whatever - PyTorch is just here to crunch the numbers - you drive.
+[Ref: *Ref: Deep Learning with PyTorch - Eli Stevens*]

+## Frequently used terms in ML

+##### Feature engineering

+Features are transformations on input data that facilitate a downstream algorithm, like a classifier, to produce correct outcomes on new data.
+Feature engineering consists of coming up with the right transformations so that the downstream algorithm can solve a task.
+For instance, in order to tell ones from zeros in images of handwritten digits, we would come up with a set of filters to estimate the direction of edges over the image, and then train a classifier to predict the correct digit given a distribution of edge directions.
+Another useful feature could be the number of enclosed holes, as seen in a zero, an eight, and, particularly, loopy twos.
+[Read this article](https://medium.com/mindorks/what-is-feature-engineering-for-machine-learning-d8ba3158d97a).

 ##### Tensor